xesdoog/SmallBase/docs/GUI.md

 ```

 **Params:**

 - `label`: string.
 - `bool`: boolean.
 - `opts`?: table: Optional params.

 **Optional Params Table:**

-`tooltip?`: string: If provided, a tooltip will be displayed on hover.
+- field `tooltip?`: string: If provided, a tooltip will be displayed on hover.
-`color?`: Color: If provided, the text inside the tooltip will be colored.
+- field `color?`: Color: If provided, the text inside the tooltip will be colored.

 ### Button